rghvndr99/hearMe/REFACTORING_SUMMARY.md

-# HearMe Refactoring Summary
+# VoiceLap Refactoring Summary

 ## Executive Summary

-The HearMe codebase has been comprehensively refactored and modularized to improve maintainability, reusability, and code quality.
+The VoiceLap codebase has been comprehensively refactored and modularized to improve maintainability, reusability, and code quality.
 This document summarizes all changes made during the refactoring process.

 ## Objectives Achieved